-Snap Transit in Action 📸 With support from VIBE Arts’ ScotiaRISE Program
+Snap Transit in Action 📸 Supported by the VIBE Arts’ ScotiaRISE Program

-Learn how to document the RT's last run through a 4-week program covering photography basics, archival research, transit advocacy and more!
+During March 2023, this initiative documented the RT through a 4-week program covering photography basics, archival research, transit advocacy and more.

 We aim to reactivate public spaces in a new way - exploring parks & the city while learning more about land history (using public data sourced from historical archives, community organizations, and you!)